syre-data/docs/source/concepts.rst

 A Local Project is a Thot Interface that uses your local file system as its database.
 During the analysis everything is performed relative to the active Container.

-A simple python script for a Local Project may look something like
+A simple python script for a local project may look something like

 .. code-block:: python

 	import pandas as pd
-	from thot.thot import LocalProject
+	from thot import ThotProject

-	thot = LocalProject() # set up local project
+	thot = ThotProject() # set up local project

 	# retrieve data
 	sample = thot.find_container( { 'type': 'sample'  } )